hchsiao/stocklab-twse/README.md

 # stocklab-twse
+Toolkit for studying TWSE stocks

+## Notes to myself
 - TODO
   - properly implement stock_types (w/ relational-map table)

-## TODO: Main objective (to predict)
-- (exist/never) k-(higher/lower) than current price within N-days
-- use this cheating info to perform simulation

-## Intermediate objective
+  - random sampling
+  - sign searcher
+  - support float type in expression
+- class stocklab.Sign(stocklab.Sequence): a module that returns [0,1]
   - tech. analysis
   - price / vol. correlation
-- time-frame quality (noisy or indicative)
+- Golden: a sign that peeking the future
+  - exist price (higher/lower) than current price for certain amount within N-days
+- Designing (verifying) a good sign
+  - implement the idea
+  - search for occurences
+  - see if the sign coincide with some golden
+  - tweak and iterate
+- Be aware of variance between time-periods (noisy window vs. indicative window)
+  - use financial healthiness to select window & stock

 ## Design choices
 - No transaction in the day -> an record w/ NULL prices will be added